pktkachev/kotlin_test/compiler/ideas.md

 Tests ideas, if not implemented yet, are added here

-### If your when expression doesn't have a subject, you must have an else branch
+### Expression without a subject must have an else branch

 ## Green code

 Tests ideas, if not implemented yet, are added here

 ### Should accept boolean functions as branch condition

-### Is function a valid subject?

 ## IDE Integration (hints&improvements)